Highlights of Republican-authored Wisconsin state budget - Wausau Pilot & Review

 K-12 SCHOOLS:

-Wisconsin public schools would receive an additional $128 million in state funding over two years, which is less than 10% of the $1.6 billion that Gov. Tony Evers proposed.
+Republicans gave public schools an additional $128 million in state funding over two years, which is less than 10% of the $1.6 billion that Gov. Tony Evers proposed.
 Republicans defended the move, noting that Wisconsin schools are slated to receive $2.6 billion in federal coronavirus relief money.
-However, nearly all of that would be in jeopardy unless the state spends nearly $400 million more on schools than is currently in the budget.
+However, nearly all of that would have been in jeopardy unless the state spent nearly $400 million more on schools.
+The additional $647 million in state aid Republicans handed schools to replace revenue lost through property tax reductions satisfies the spending requirement, ensuring schools will receive all of the $2.6 billion in federal aid.

 SPECIAL EDUCATION